collocations.org

 quickly, soon

-Children learn very quickly. | They soon learn that bad behaviour is a sure-fire way of getting attention.
+They soon learn that crying is a good way of getting attention.

-VERB + LEARN
+VERB + learn

-need to | be eager to, want to
+be eager to, want to

 He was eager to learn all she could teach him.